Bernullys/cs50_sql/README.md

         INSERT INTO "table_name" ("field1", "field2", ...)
         VALUES ("value1", "value2", ...);

-        NOTE: if a table has a PRIMARY KEY, this will be filled automatucally.
+        NOTE: if a table has a PRIMARY KEY, this will be filled automatically.
         NOTE: if a constraint is declare and when adding values we don't respect it, will return an error.

     Inserting Multiple Rows: